new genuary: introducing alina negoita | read | i-D

 Who would you most like to shoot?

-The Dragon Girls from Shaolin Tagou Kung Fu School, the Daasanach tribe, Yeonmi Park, Xiuhtezcatl Martinez, Ezra Miller etc. I have quite a big list…
+The Dragon Girls from Shaolin Tagou Kung Fu School, the Daasanach tribe, Yeonmi Park, Xiuhtezcatl Martinez, Ezra Miller.
+I have quite a big list!

 What's been your career highlight so far?